How much does a notary make?

 Notary Loan Signing Agent

 Working as a Notary Signing Agent, or mobile Notary Public is one of the most advantageous ways to make money as a Notary Public in any state.
-It has become the most effective full-time approaches for many Notaries to explore where they can increase their income.
-Notaries can be very profitable as a full-time loan signing agent without having to put in too many hours every week.
+It has become the most effective full-time approach for many Notaries to explore where they can increase their income.
+Notaries can be very profitable as full-time loan signing agents without having to put in too many hours every week.
 How much does a Notary make?

 The amount of money that a Notary Signing Agent can make daily varies.
 Notary Signing Agents can expect to make between $100-$250 each time they complete an assignment.
-Factors such as lender type, travel time, and the number of document pages that would need to be printed for in-person delivery also play a crucial role with determining the exact fee.
-A 200 page document with fed-ex delivery would typically fall under the higher end of the fee schedule.
+Factors such as lender type, travel time, and the number of document pages that would need to be printed for in-person delivery also play a crucial role in determining the exact fee.
+A 200-page document with fed-ex delivery would typically fall under the higher end of the fee schedule.